aicaffre/azure-content/includes/vpn-gateway-bpg-faq-include.md

 No, you must assign different ASNs between your on-premises networks and your Azure VNets if you are connecting them together with BGP.
 Azure VPN Gateways have a default ASN of 65515 assigned, whether BGP is enabled for not for your cross-premises connectivity.
 You can override this default by assigning a different ASN when creating the VPN gateway, or change the ASN after the gateway is created.
 You will need to assign your on-premises ASNs to the corresponding Azure Local Network Gateways.

+### Will Azure force me to select a valid ASN?

+No, hence please ensure you verify you have selected a valid ASN within the range of 0 to 65535.
+If you don't do this, the VPN Gateway will create fine, but later when you try and add BGP enabled Connections, the Connection will fail to ever reach the Connected state.

 ### What address prefixes will Azure VPN gateways advertise to me?